JoseRoca/WinFBX/docs/File Management/CFileSys Class.md

    - If destination is a directory, an attempt is made to copy the folder and all its contents.
 If a file contained in source already exists in destination, an error occurs if overwrite is False.
 Otherwise, it will attempt to copy the file over the existing file.

-   - If destination is a read-only directory, an error occurs if an attempt is made to copy an existing read-only file into that directory and overwrite is False.
+   - If destination is a read-only directory, an error occurs if an attempt is made to copy an existing read-only file into that directory and *OverWriteFiles* is False.

 An error also occurs if a source using wildcard characters doesn't match any folders.

-The CopyFolder method stops on the first error it encounters.
+The **CopyFolder** method stops on the first error it encounters.
 No attempt is made to roll back any changes made before an error occurs.

 #### Usage example